IslamOnline

 IslamOnline is a global Islamic website on the Internet providing services to Muslims and non-Muslims in several languages.
 Its motto is "credibility and distinction".
 It was founded by Yusuf al-Qaradawi.

 Contents

 The website consists of forums on various issues, such as Books, new Muslims and entertainment, as well as other interactive venues, such as an "Ask the Scholar" section, where visitors can post questions regarding Islam.
 The Arabic and English sections are tailored to appeal to their respective audiences.

-In just four years (2000–2003), around 306,691 materials have been published, 233,223 of which are in Arabic while 73,486 are in English.
+In the four years from 2000 to 2003, around 306,691 materials were published, 233,223 of which were in Arabic while 73,486 were in English.

 Staff

 The IslamOnline administrative office is located in Doha, Qatar.
 Its content is managed by the Al-Balagh Cultural Society.